lucprincen/groltos-diary/Quests and leads.md

 ### Shark skin map
 - [ ] Try to find the locations written on Henrack's [[henrack-shark-skin-map.jpg]]
 	- Go to Bremen and inquire about it

+### The elemental lantern
+- [ ] A wizard named Dzaan was looking for the elemental lantern

 ## Completed
 ### Kobold mine